 The Center at Scott AFB is designed to meet the needs of working adults.
-Most courses are offered in an accelerated one-month format and meet two evenings per week each month.
 Most computer science classes are offered in an eight-week format.

 All courses offered at the Center at Scott AFB are approved for veterans' education benefits and military and company tuition assistance.
 Financial aid benefits are also available to those who qualify.
 Please refer to the Veterans Benefits and Transition Act of 2018 at www.mckendreee.edu for more information.